The Importance of Trees & Friendship

 Confidence

 When I was thirteen and took this school photo for eighth grade, I thought I looked BANGIN'.
-I thought my style was bangin', my hair was bangin', my jewelry as bangin'...
+I thought my style was bangin', my hair was bangin', my jewelry was bangin'...
 I thought I was hot shit.
-I mean... c'mon guys, I look like the eighties threw up on me and this was 2004.
-I don't know why certain periods of my life I have a sudden burst of confidence and feel like the most amazing goddess that ever existed and then for MOST periods of my life I feel like a dumpster fire full of mangey raccoons.
+I mean... c'mon guys, I look like the eighties threw up on me, and this was 2004.
+I don't know why certain periods of my life, I have a sudden burst of confidence and feel like the most amazing goddess that ever existed, and then for MOST periods of my life, I feel like a dumpster fire full of mangey raccoons.

 What's probably the weirdest thing that I do is I feel envious of how pretty I was as a child.
 Trust me, I know how insane and dumb that is.
-But why did six years old me get the perfect hair and BMI?
+But why did six-year-old me get the perfect hair and BMI?

-Some things that I have learned and am STILL learning to put into practice to build up my own confidence naturally is:
+Some things that I have learned and am STILL learning to put into practice to build up my own confidence naturally are:

-1. Fill your social media feeds with women that you think are beautiful that are your similar body type.
+1. Fill your social media feeds with women who you think are beautiful who have a similar body type to yours.
 Don't have it full of (as wonderful and beautiful as they are) women with body types you strive for but physically can't obtain.
-Also, fill it with happy wonderful things like body positive quotes and puppies.
+Also, fill it with happy, wonderful things like puppies.

 2. FUCKING EAT.
 Stop starving yourself.
 Stop dieting.
 Stop it.
-I was trying to so hard for so long and I saw on the internet somewhere the quote "We don't live to lose weight and pay bills." and that made me really rethink how much of my time I was spending on dieting.
+I was trying so hard for so long, and I saw on the internet somewhere the quote "We don't live to lose weight and pay bills," and that made me really rethink how much of my time I was spending on dieting.

 4. Self-care!!
 It can be as easy as a face mask, an elongated hot shower, a nap...
 TAKE CARE OF YOURSELF.
 You deserve it.

-I am sure there is more to be added to the list but these four seem really important to me.
-They have already started helping me currently.
+I am sure there is more to be added to the list, but these four seem really important to me.
+They have already started helping me.
 I think there are too many women who are sick of spending so much energy hating ourselves.

 Spaced Out in Joshua Tree

-When we were coming up on our one year wedding anniversary, I started getting nervous because we had just blown any money we had for travel back in May and hadn't had much opportunity to save in between then and now.
-We are low-key people, we got married in the woods for goodness sakes so I wasn't looking for an extravagant get away.
+When we were coming up on our one-year wedding anniversary, I started getting nervous because we had just blown any money we had for travel back in May and hadn't had much opportunity to save in between then and now.
+We are low-key people; we got married in the woods for goodness' sake, so I wasn't looking for an extravagant getaway.
 I just wanted something sweet, fun, off the beaten path, and memorable.

 I don't want to share too much because it was a really special, personal experience with my husband.
 I want to protect those memories.
 However, please see all the beautiful and fun photos I took while there!